iho21/Pokedex-proj7/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 5 - Choose Your Own API
+# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition

 Submitted by: Ivan Ho

-Time spent: 20 hours spent in total
+Time spent: 40 hours spent in total.

 ## Summary

-Pokedex is an android app that pops up a random pokemon with a push of a button.
+Pokedex is an Android app that gets information about Pokemon.

-If I had to describe this project in three (3) emojis, they would be: ⌚🤔💻
+If I had to describe this project in three (3) emojis, they would be: 🧐🤷‍♂️😖

 ## Application Features